Getting Recommendations

 Personalizing a pre-existing list of articles or search results.

-Smart Sorting
+Smart Sorting and Reranking

 Batch & Newsletter